 Radio Flyer’s Tesla Model S For Kids

 For only $71,000 less than the grown-up model, your 3 to 8-year-old (who weighs less than 81 lbs) can zip around the neighborhood in a miniature, battery powered replica of the Tesla Model S. The base model’s equipped with all the bells-and-whistles that kids have come to demand in their luxury vehicles: Forward and reverse, a trunk, a working horn and headlights for night riding, and a sound system/audio jack.
-But what you’re really looking for in a cul-de-sac cruiser is a fast-charging, lithium-ion battery that lasts way longer than the Power Wheels Wrangler.

 McLaren P1 Roadster

-British car manufacturer McLaren gets in on the action with a mini version of its $1.35 million P1 Roadster, a battery-powered replica of the speedy hybrid that can accelerate from zero to 60 mph in only 2 seconds.
+British car manufacturer McLaren gets in on the pint-sized action with a mini version of its $1.35 million P1 Roadster, a battery-powered replica of the speedy hybrid that can accelerate from zero to 60 mph in only two seconds.
 It’s a single-seat convertible in Volcano Yellow with an electric drivetrain, three-speed transmission plus reverse, and dihedral butterfly doors guaranteed to impress everyone in first grade.
 It also comes tricked out with working lights, a functional speedometer, push-button ignition, and a sound system loaded with all their favorite nursery rhymes.

 This sleek matte black 12V Lambo for kids ages 2- to 4-years-old boasts “aerospace styling,” three separate speed settings (plus reverse), remote control, and USB/SD ports for listening to music through a built-in speaker.

 This article was originally published on